The Florida teen who was 'infatuated' with Columbine and made threats as she went to Colorado is now dead

 At least 19 school districts closed

-Jefferson County Public Schools, which includes Columbine High School in Littleton, were among almost 20 school districts closed Wednesday as authorities searched for Pais.
+Jefferson County Public Schools, which includes Columbine High School in Littleton, were among at least 19 school districts closed Wednesday as authorities searched for Pais.

-With the search for Pais now over, Jefferson County schools will reopen Thursday, Superintendent Jason Class said.
-But there will be "heightened safety and security procedures" ahead of Saturday's 20th anniversary of the Columbine massacre.
+With the search over, Jefferson County schools will reopen Thursday, Superintendent Jason Glass said.

+But he said there will be "heightened safety and security procedures" ahead of Saturday's anniversary of the Columbine massacre.
-Boulder Valley School District Superintendent Rob Anderson said the decision to close school Wednesday was an easy choice among Denver-area superintendents.

-"We couldn't take the risk of having one student or staff member injured -- so superintendents unanimously decided late last night to close school," Anderson wrote to parents Wednesday.

 Pais was a student at Miami Beach Senior High School, said Daisy Gonzalez-Diego, spokeswoman for Miami-Dade County Public Schools.

-Note: Correction: This story has been updated with the correct spelling of Superintendent Jason Glass' name.